samirahmed/bogosort/README.md

 See all the planning and specifications for the game in this [google doc](https://docs.google.com/document/d/1k-GoO7uVXnsxbEDet3T3o6b-2WuqdsMCtxiKncwQ33o/edit?usp=sharing)

+Currently Bogosort CTF is not supported on OSX (linux only)

 ## UI
 | command | description |
 |---------|-------------|